 out Points to the address where the results are placed.

 tout Sets the time the routine waits for the results to return before sending the call again.

-portp Points to the program port number if the procedure succeeds.
+portp Specifies the program port number.
+You can set the parameter value to 0.